KizMistry/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 - __Score Area__

   - This section is where the user can track how many rounds they have won, lost or drawn.
-  - The scores are automatically calculated after each round played.
+  - The scores are automatically calculated after each round is played.

 ![Score Area](/assets/readme-media/score-area.png)